Partial Vs. Full Dentures

 with Dentures in Washington, Missouri

 Is your smile missing a few teeth, or maybe even a complete row of teeth?
 If you answered yes, then you understand the challenges tooth loss presents.
 You already know that just one missing tooth can make eating certain foods difficult, like fresh fruits and vegetables or lean meats.
 Some people actually have insufficient diets because of missing teeth.
+Dr. Mace takes the time and care to set all of his denture teeth himself, allowing him to design a custom, natural-looking smile for his patients.
+His denture patients frequently tell him that their friends and family can’t even notice that their teeth aren’t real!

 Of course, there is also the matter of not having a full smile.
 For some, embarrassment can be overwhelming.
 Fortunately, there is a convenient and affordable solution.
 With dentures—both full and partial—Dr. Mace can rebuild the attractive smile you had before tooth loss.
 In many situations, dental implants can be combined with dentures to enhance function and stability.